 the race, then parks to conserve parts, tires, etc. and to collect the prize money.
 Joe brought his #87 cars back for 2011 to once again run both major NASCAR series.
 Nemechek successfully qualified for the Daytona 500 for the second year in a row, but was once again involved in an early incident, thus failing to finish again.
 On June 9 at Texas Motor Speedway, along with Jeff Burton he made his 900th NASCAR start in all top three series.
 In the Nationwide Series, Nemechek scored his first top five since 2005 with a 3rd place finish at the Aaron's 312 after being in position to win with 2 laps to go.
 Ever since 2010 Nemechek has been an owner / driver and as usually happens he had had very little success.
 He ran full time though 2013 driving for himself and wasn't able to post even one top ten finish in that span.
 He ran just part-time in 2014 driving for owner Jay Robinson, but a 30th place finish was the best he could muster.
 2015 Nemechek didn't race and at all; but put a large amount of energy into bring his son John Hunter Nemechek along through the NASCAR ranks.
 John Hunter ran 18 races in the Truck series and was able to post a win. (see more on John Hunter below).
 Joe ran 16 races in 2017

 in the Truck Series; mostly in a start-n-park effort to collect a pay check and help acquire funds to support John Hunters Truck Series efforts.
-To date Nemechek has competed in 429 Xfinity races, he has won 16 races and posted 74 top five finishes.
+That continued in 2018 as Joe struggled to field a competitive truck so John Hunter couls showcase his talent.
+Joe started 17 of the 23 races; posting a best finish of third at Daytona.
+Joe's efforts to help John Hunter seems to have paid off as he made 18 starts driving an Xfinity car for Chip Ganassi; posting one win.
+It appears John Hunter will drive full time for Ganassi in 2019.
+To date Nemechek has competed in 435 Xfinity races, he has won 16 races and posted 74 top five finishes.
 In the Cup series Joe looks to be done, and to date has 667 career starts.
 He has claimed four wins, and 10 poles.
 He has 18 top five finishes.
 He was career earnings of over 56 million dollars to date.
 Some info from WikiPedia.
 Here is a YouTube video of Nemecheck's last win.
 In the picture above is Joe is shown with his brother John.
 John had a fatal crash in a truck series race at Homestead FL.
-In the foreground is their mother Martha; a mainstay at all the races here boys raced in.
+In the foreground is their mother Martha; a mainstay at all the races her

 JOHN NEMECHEK - 3/12/1970 - 3/21/1997 - The younger brother of four-time NASCAR Sprint Cup Series race winner Joe Nemechek, John followed his brother into racing, running his first race at the age of twelve in an 80 class dirt bike race.
 After a quick progression to the 250cc class, he moved on to mini-stock cars, where he raced against his brother, and eventually late-model stocks.
 When he wasn't racing, Nemechek served as the front-tire changer on Joe's pit crew, and was on Joe's 1992 Busch Series Championship winning team.
 He would begin attempting NASCAR races himself, and ran one Busch Race at IRP in 1994.
 He finished 30th after his #89 Chevrolet suffered engine failure.
 The following season, he began racing the #8 Chevrolet C/K in the new Craftsman Truck Series.
 In the first year of competition, Nemechek ran 16 races and had two top-ten finishes.
 He followed that up with two more top-tens in 1996 and a thirteenth place finish in points, running a single truck he built himself titled The War Wagon under his own team, Chek Racing, Inc. On March